CaesarXInsanium/guile-lox/README.md

 - [ ] learn GitHub in order to do above
 - [X] reimplement the error system
 - [ ] update code to use the new error system
+- [ ] add support for unsupported chars.
+Handle unrecognized chars
+- [ ] add tests for lexer
+- [ ] rename stuff to more fit the idea of lexer

 ### Error Reporting